reactjs/react.dev/beta/src/content/learn/start-a-new-react-project.md

 If you're new to Expo, check out the [Expo tutorial](https://docs.expo.dev/tutorial/introduction/).

 Expo is maintained by [Expo (the company)](https://expo.dev/about).
-Building apps with Expo is free, and you can submit them to the App Stores without any restrictions.
+Building apps with Expo is free, and you can submit them to the Google and Apple app stores without restrictions.
 Expo additionally provides opt-in paid cloud services.

 <DeepDive>